bushome/curseforgeprojectupdatemonitor/README.md

 This application was originally made so I could monitor mod updates I have running on my Ark Ascended server cluster but it can be configured to be used for just about anything since it calls a bat file on update found.
-What you define in the bat file decides it's end use on how you want to utilize update events from CF.
+What you define in the bat file decides it's end use on how you want to utilize update events from CF. The crash monitor part is just cheap insurance since servers don't always want to restart the first time after a mod update.... for whatever reason.

 ## Build